borjadotai/deckJS/README.md

 ## ☕️ Buy me a coffee?

 This project has been made with lots of love, music and coffee by @borjadotai.
-If you want me to keep on making free cool stuff, mind taking me for a coffee? 👻
+If you want me to keep on making free cool stuff, <a href="https://monzo.me/borjaleiva">mind taking me for a coffee?</a> 👻